niloysikdar/neoenv/README.md

 ## License

-Distributed under the Apache-2.0 License.
+Distributed under the MIT License.
 See [LICENSE](https://github.com/niloysikdar/neoenv/blob/main/LICENSE) for more information.

 ## Author